 These 4 easy tips help sellers make the right choices on sales content.Posted on January 22st, 2019 by Jessica Dunn

-Selecting the right material or content for a sale is hard, even for seasoned industry veterans.
+Selecting the right sales content can be a challenge, even for seasoned industry professionals.

-The seller needs a solution that fits their needs, as well as their buyer.
-The sales material needs to be broad enough for mass appeal.
-But at the same time, a specific and customized pitch.
-The right choice can be hard, and always involves balancing priorities.
+The salesperson needs a solution that fits their needs, as well as their buyer.
+The sales material should be broad enough for mass appeal, but specific enough to resonate with a particular prospect.
+The right choice can be difficult, and always involves balancing priorities.

 “Advertising is fundamentally persuasion and persuasion happens to be not a science, but an art.” - William Bernbach, pioneer American advertising creative director.

-Like musicians rely on conductors, sellers rely on management.
+Like musicians rely on conductors, sales reps rely on management.
 They need the guidance to be agile and accurate.
 They need business intelligence, a variety of content, and to be in sync with the broader company’s efforts.

 So what’s the best way forward?
-Let’s look at some ways you can enable your sellers to make better choices about sales materials.
+Let’s look at some ways you can enable your reps to make better choices about sales materials.

-Firstly, tell your sellers they need to know their audience i.e. their buyers.
+First, sales reps need to know their audience, i.e., their buyers.

-Some launching points for research might include: What problem is the buyer trying to solve?
-How is this solution the only solution for the buyer?
-What does the buyer like to do outside of work?
+Some launching points for research might include answering questions like, what problem is the buyer trying to solve?
+How is this solution the optimal solution for the buyer?
+What interests does the buyer have outside of work?
+Sales reps can also speak to others in the industry in order to deepen their knowledge base and gain a better understanding of their prospect's market.

-Now that your seller has an in-depth understanding of the buyer, it’s time to look at what is available to them in terms of content.
+Now that your sales rep has an in-depth understanding of the buyer, it’s time to look at what is available to them in terms of content.

 2. Get access to a variety of content.

-Your seller wants easy access to a wide array of effective content.
+Your sales team wants easy access to a wide array of effective content.

-Instead, what they might be getting is a pdf, a brochure, or a two-pager.
-They download it to their desktop, and they beat it ad nauseam until it’s dead and buried.
+Instead of the quality content they want, your reps are often left with generic PDFs, brochures, and two-pagers designed for a broad audience.
+They download it to their desktop and beat it ad nauseam until it’s dead and buried.
 They may add to the original material or make ineffectual cosmetic changes.
-They might get a few more weeks of use out of it but it’s still the same result.
+They might get a few more weeks of use out of it, but it’s still the same result.
+Tired, overused content that no longer resonates with the seller or prospect.

 It’s natural to prefer the sales materials that bring success.
-According to a survey, six in 10 salespeople say that when they figure out what works for them, they don't change it.
+According to a survey conducted by Hubspot, six in 10 salespeople say that when they figure out what works for them, they don't change it.
 This is far from a best-practice solution.

 Your sellers could be silently screaming out for more, better content.
 But how would you know?